 Accused?
 Call us . . . .

-If you have been arrested for bankruptcy fraud in Nevada, call to talk for free with our Nevada federal criminal defense attorneys.
-Our goal is to try to negotiate and litigate the best resolution possible for your case.
+If you have been arrested for bankruptcy fraud in Nevada, call our Las Vegas Federal Crimes Lawyer.
+Our Nevada federal criminal defense attorneys try to negotiate and litigate the best resolution possible for your case.

 Also see our article on the federal crime of presenting false or fictitious claims.